covolan/e-commerce/README.md

 In this project, concepts ranging from basic JavaScript to intermediate React.js were applied.
 Some JavaScript concepts used include Array methods such as .map(), .filter(), .find(), .slice(), and .split(), as well as the spread operator ("...").
 String methods, object construction and deconstruction, and importing libraries and files were also used.

 The React.js concepts used were: component composition, hooks like useState, useEffect, and useContext, the use of context and context provider, React Router, Link for navigation between pages, conditional component rendering, the use of the Material-UI component library and customization of these components, manipulation of window properties, and interaction between parent and child components.
 Basic and intermediate CSS3 concepts were also applied.

+In this project, the concept of local storage was also used to store persistent data.

 ## Usage: